jawhnypoh/coding_challenge/README.md

 ## Instructions
 You will need to provie your own `client_ID` and `client_secret` in order for the app to generate the proper credentials for the OAuth2 Authorization that is needed to access the endpoints.
-These variables are put in as Strings in the `ClientAuth` class:
+These variables are put in as Strings in the `ClientAuth` class that's found in `auth.dart`:
 ```dart
 final String identifier = '<YOUR-CLIENT-ID>'
 final String secret = '<YOUR-CLIENT-SECRET>'